asantaga/wiserHomeAssistantPlatform/info.md

         - NB : Setting the smartplug "state" is done by setting the state of the switch component.
     - Service `set_hotwater_mode`: Provides ability to set hot water mode to **manual** or **auto**.
 Valid values include `manual` or `auto` Setting it to auto makes it follow the current schedule
     - Service `remove_orphaned_entries`: Provides ability to remove HA devices for rooms/devices that have been removed from your hub.
 Must have no entities.
+    - Service `output_hub_json`: Provides ability to write the json data (anonymised) to files for debug purposes.

 ## Sample Images